sustrik/ribosome/README.md

 ```

 Note that all the lines starting with an exclamation mark (!) are ribosome
 commands.
-We'll introduce more commands later as we go.
+We'll introduce more commands later on.

 Also note that the argument of '!output' command is a Ruby expression.
-Thus, you can do things like this:
+Thus, you can do things like:

 ```
 name = 'foo'